zonemaster/zonemaster/docs/public/using/gui/all-in-one.md

 ## Docker tips

-If you run Docker on Mac computer with the M1 chip or if you want to have IPv6 inside Docker, see [Docker cli].
+If you run Docker on Mac computer with the M1 chip "[Using the CLI][CLI#ipv6-support]" for more information.

 [Get started]:                     https://www.docker.com/get-started/
 [Docker Zonemaster-Backend]:       ../backend/Using-Zonemaster-Backend-Docker.md#invoking-the-command-line-tool-using-docker